Exact Separation of Words via Trace Geometry: Synthesis: the residual class and the limits of finite-image methods

 Alongside Theorem~\ref{thm:certified-menu-items}, Proposition~\ref{prop:interior-point-criteria} provides a separate interior-point criterion on the trace region \(D\), and Proposition~\ref{prop:dihedral-sieve} provides an additional certified binary-dihedral slice in which both generators satisfy \(A^2=B^2=-I\).
-Numerically, this package is already very strong: on \(50{,}000\) random hard pairs with \((\#_a,\#_b)=(20,20)\), the combination of Theorem~\ref{thm:certified-menu-items} and Proposition~\ref{prop:interior-point-criteria} produced no misses.
-This suggests that the present explicit tests already screen out the overwhelming majority of hard pairs.
+A companion numerical experiment applies a fixed empirical first-hit menu to \(50{,}000\) random hard pairs.
+The corresponding first-hit counts for the mixed branch, the dihedral branch, the \(T=-1\) filter, and the four-point torsion search are \(45{,}486\), \(2{,}965\), \(1{,}233\), and \(316\), with no misses.
+This supports the practical reach of the slice-based search strategy on the sampled random model, while the certified mathematical coverage is given by the theorems and propositions above.
+The reproduction materials are publicly available (see the Data and Code Availability statement).